movieData314/CSE314Final/Doc/docs/index.md

                 accessor.py
             setup.py

+        API_Example.ipynb    # A jupyter notebook to demonstrate the API process Cleaning_Example.ipynb    # A jupyter notebook to demonstrate the cleaning process env.yml
-        314Final_ToviClean.ipynb    # A jupyter notebook to demonstrate the cleaning process CSE314ModuleTesting.ipynb   # A jupyter notebook to demonstrate usages of RDlite ...                         # Other files
+        Genre_Example.ipynb    # A jupyter notebook to demonstrate the genre analysis process ModuleTesting.ipynb   # A jupyter notebook to demonstrate usages of RDlite profit.ipynb   # A jupyter notebook to demonstrate visualize and perform profit analysis

 ## Installation Instructions